softgripper/comparison/README.md

 The on:click handler appends our new todo to the store, then sets our text to ''.

-Important node - Svelte's reactivity is triggered on reassign.
+Important note - Svelte's reactivity is triggered on reassign.
 You can do this a couple of ways

 ```js
 function addNumber() {